Lithuanian media’s views on gender equality: qualitative and quantitative analysis

 According to the LNOC President, this gap in the coverage of men’s and women’s sports is determined by complex reasons.

-“The media reflects the society, it has the same challenges, the same stereotypes: men can play sports, and for women it is enough to be beautiful and spend time at home or in the world of art and entertainment.
+“The media reflects the society, it has the same challenges, the same stereotypes: men can play sports, and for women, it is enough to be beautiful and spend time at home or in the world of art and entertainment.
 This attitude means that fewer women than men turn to professional sports and that men like watching sports more than women.
-The second thing is that men hold many of the most important positions in sport.
+The second thing is that men hold many of the most important positions in sports.
 The third aspect is that our country’s sports journalism is dominated by male journalists – here the ratio of men to women is about 8 to 1”, concluded the head of the LNOC.

-“Kantar” conducted the study of gender equality in sport in the media in March, 2020, by analyzing sports publications published on Internet portals in 2019; press and television monitoring covered the period of June – December of last year, and radio monitoring – the period of June – July.
+“Kantar” conducted the study of gender equality in sports in the media in March 2020, by analyzing sports publications published on Internet portals in 2019; press and television monitoring covered the period of June – December of last year, and radio monitoring – the period of June – July.
 In total, over 14 thousand last year’s media publications and reports on 10 Olympic summer sports were analyzed.
 Men’s basketball as the dominant sport, occupying the absolute majority of mentions in sports publications, was not included in the media analysis.